 I've not done anywhere near as much birding in the British Isles as I'd have liked, but I enjoyed a great week in Ireland in February which was typically chock-a-block with gulls.
 My personal highlight of the year was the Yellow-billed Cuckoo at Porthgwarra — a bird I really thought I'd never see in Britain, let alone on the mainland and alongside such a small crowd."

 Dominic, Josh and the rest of the BirdGuides team would like to extend their best wishes to all our readers for 2015.
 We look forward to bringing you the news of a whole host of exciting rarities next year; our annual Photo of the Year competition will also be back along with the Review of the Year and some other exciting new features.
 Until then, we hope you have the Merriest of Christmases and a relaxing and enjoyable festive break.
 As always, our bird news services will run uninterrupted over Christmas and New Year and the webzine will also continue to bring you the latest birding news, views and information during that time.
 Here's hoping for another big Christmas rarity...

 The BirdGuides office will be closed from 17:00 on Tuesday 23 December 2014, re-opening on Friday 2 January 2015.

-Our offices will close at 5 pm on Friday 21st December, reopening on Wednesday 2nd January 2013.
-Any technical queries should be emailed to email@example.com.
+Any queries can be emailed to email@example.com and we will attempt to answer as soon as possible over the Christmas period.
 You can continue to shop online at www.birdguides.com/estore.
 Orders for online products will be fulfilled automatically; orders for shippable products will be dispatched in the New Year.
-Our apps are available at any time on the iTunes app store.